vagisha-nidhi/CoverletDataCollector/VSTestIntegration.md

 #### Scope of Enhancement
-The advanced options are today supported only via runsettings.
-This can be taken up as an enhancement such that the these options can be supported with command line collect argument in vstest.
+Currently, advanced options are supported via runsettings.
+Providing support through additional command line arguments in vstest can be taken up separately.

 ## Implementation Details
 The proposed solution is implemented with the help of [datacollectors](https://github.com/Microsoft/vstest-docs/blob/master/docs/extensions/datacollector.md).